 Hip Stability and PFPS

-The functional or dynamic malalignment of the knee joint we explained in the previous paragraph was found to be caused by impaired hip stability rather than an internal knee problem.
-Patients with PFPS are found to have increased internal “medial” rotation of the femur.
-This is caused because of a weakness of the hip external rotators and abductors “gluteus medius and gluteus minimus muscles.”
+The functional or dynamic malalignment of the knee joint explained in the previous paragraph may be caused by impaired hip stability rather than an internal knee problem.
+Patients with PFPS are found to have increased the internal “medial” rotation of the femur.
+This is caused by a weakness of the hip external rotators and abductors “gluteus medius and gluteus minimus muscles.”

 Therefore, in the physical examination of a patient with PFPS, one expects to find a decrease in the strength of hip abduction and external rotation.
 Another examination technique is to ask the patient to stand on one leg for one minute.
-If the patient fails to stabilize the pelvis while standing on one leg, the leg the patient is standing on is affected and is believed to have weak hip muscles.
+If the patient cannot stabilize the pelvis while standing on one leg, the leg the patient is standing on is affected and may have weak hip muscles.

 Rear-foot Eversion and PFPS

 Patients with PFPS also have abnormal foot mechanics.
-The tibia is also internally rotated while standing and walking in patients with PFPS, which again gives the impression of a more lateralized patella.
-The internal rotation of the tibia is caused by rear-foot eversion; therefore, the presence of rear-foot eversion is associated with a higher risk of PFPS.
+The tibia is also rotated internally when patients are standing and walking, which again gives the impression of a more lateralized patella.
+The internal rotation of the tibia is caused by rear-foot aversion; therefore, rear-foot aversion is associated with a higher risk of PFPS.

 Hamstring Imbalance in PFPS

 Most of the previous evidence about the pathology of PFPS was concerned with abnormal frontal plane knee motion.
 Patients with PFPS also have abnormal hamstring tightness.
-Patients with PFPS have more pronounced and earlier contraction of the lateral hamstring muscle compared to the medial one.
-An imbalance between the hamstring muscles is associated with increased stress on the patella, patellar tracking, and eventually PFPS.
+Patients with PFPS have a more pronounced and earlier contraction of the lateral hamstring muscle than the medial one.
+An imbalance between the hamstring muscles is associated with increased stress on the patella, patellar tracking, and, eventually, PFPS.

-Older patients with PFPS might have a decrease in the sacral inclination angle.
-This finding is not seen in younger patients with PFPS; therefore, the role of spinal abnormality in PFPS in your typical young female patient is not established.
+Older patients with PFPS might have a decreased sacral inclination angle.
+This finding is not seen in younger patients with PFPS; therefore, the role of spinal abnormality in younger female patients with PFPS is not established.

 Psychological Factors and PFPS

 Anxious patients are more likely to complain of knee pain and PFPS compared to healthy subjects.
-Additionally, patients with PFPS are more likely to avoid sports and daily activities because of the fear of pain, which can have drastic impacts on the general wellbeing of the patient.
+Additionally, patients with PFPS are more likely to avoid sports and daily activities because of the fear of pain, which can have drastic effects on the patient’s general well-being.